-10.11 The academy must take account of any special educational needs when considering whether or not to exclude a pupil.
+- 13.12 The academy must take account of any special educational needs when considering whether or not to exclude a pupil.
 We have a legal duty under the Equality Act 2010 not to discriminate against disabled Children and Young People by excluding them from the academy for behaviour related to their disability.
-The Principal should ensure that reasonable steps have been taken by the academy to respond to a pupil's disability so the pupil is not treated less favourably for reasons related to the disability.

-- 10.12 'Reasonable steps' could include: - differentiation in the school's behaviour policy - · developing strategies to prevent the pupil's behaviour - requesting external help with the pupil - staff training - 10.13 Where reasonable adjustments to policies and practices have been made to accommodate a pupil's needs and to avoid the necessity for exclusion as far as possible, exclusion may be justified if there is a material and substantial reason for it.
+The Executive Headteacher should ensure that reasonable steps have been taken by the academy to respond to a pupil's disability so the pupil is not treated less favourably for reasons related to the disability. - 13.13 'Reasonable steps' could include: - differentiation/ dispensation in the school's behaviour policy - developing strategies to prevent the pupil's behaviour - requesting external help with the pupil - · staff training - 13.14 Where reasonable adjustments to policies and practices have been made to accommodate a pupil's needs and to avoid the necessity for exclusion as far as possible, exclusion may be justified if there is a material and substantial reason for it.
 A specific incident affecting order and discipline in the academy may be such a reason.